-Twenty years ago, Prof. John Warner established the first Green chemistry PhD program in the US at University of Massachusetts Boston.
-Dr. Zhang will highlight the recent progresses of the program in green chemistry education, research and international collaboration.
+Twenty years ago, Green chemistry PhD program was established at University of Massachusetts Boston by Prof. John Warner.
+During the webinar Dr. Zhang highlights the recent progresses of the program in green chemistry education, research and international collaboration.

-Next, Dr. Amy Cannon will highlight the transformative approaches to building a community of educators who have the skills to teach and practice green chemistry – including Beyond Benign’s Green Chemistry Commitment program.
-She will also describe the open-source, on-line platform called GCTLC, set to launch in 2023, that will allow the global green chemistry community to share resources, collaborate and network to catalyze the implementation of green chemistry throughout the education continuum.
+Dr. Amy Cannon highlights the transformative approaches to building a community of educators to teach and practice green chemistry – including Beyond Benign’s Green Chemistry Commitment program.
+She also describes the open-source, on-line platform called GCTLC, set to launch in 2023, that will allow the global green chemistry community to share resources and collaborate to catalyze the implementation of green chemistry throughout the education continuum.

-Finally, Dr. Liza Abraham will focus on examples of experiments based on green chemistry principles that she developed and implemented in a feasible way that matches the learning outcomes of standard reactions.
-She will demonstrate that undergraduate research projects focusing on green chemistry can be undertaken with minimal infrastructure and reduced cost.
+Dr. Liza Abraham discusses examples of experiments that she has developed based on green chemistry principles, that match the learning outcomes of standard reactions.
+She demonstrates that undergraduate research projects focusing on green chemistry can be undertaken with minimal infrastructure and reduced cost.